coleifer/peewee/docs/peewee/relationships.rst

             .where(User.username == 'huey')
             .group_by(Tweet.content))

-Note the call to :py:meth:`~ModelSelect.switch` - that instructs Peewee to set the *join context* back to ``Tweet``.
+Note the call to :meth:`~ModelSelect.switch` - that instructs Peewee to set the *join context* back to ``Tweet``.
 If we had omitted the explicit call to switch, Peewee would have used ``User`` (the last model we joined) as the join context and constructed the join from User to Favorite using the ``Favorite.user`` foreign-key, which would have given us incorrect results.

-If we wanted to omit the join-context switching we could instead use the :py:meth:`~ModelSelect.join_from` method.
+If we wanted to omit the join-context switching we could instead use the :meth:`~ModelSelect.join_from` method.
 The following query is equivalent to the previous one:

 .. code-block:: python